thomaseibner/snowflake-deploy/README.md

 Ability to deploy the required files for a single object, many, or all.

+Ability to only upload if timestamp has changed on files compared to last modified date of object in Snowflake.

 ## Author

 Thomas Eibner (@thomaseibner) [twitter](http://twitter.com/thomaseibner) [LinkedIn](https://www.linkedin.com/in/thomaseibner/)